nimbix/jardoc/docs/nae.md

 A screenshot or graphic to display in the "large" card - when an application card is clicked.
 This should be 960x540 resolution for optimal results.

+### /etc/NAE/screenshot.txt

+A description of the `/etc/NAE/screenshot.png` screenshot or graphic.

+### /etc/NAE/license.txt

+End user license agreement for your application.

 ### /etc/NAE/url.txt

 The URL to provide when a user clicks on a running application - this is used to connect the end user to whatever service the application provides.
 Substitutions are supported as well.
 For example, `https://%PUBLICADDR%/` in `/etc/url.txt` sends the user to the public IP address of the running application when they connect (%PUBLICADDR% is a substitution).